soheila-Hesaraki/soheila-Hesaraki/README.md

 I'm currently a student at KULeuven studying Artificial Intelligence, specializing in Engineering and Computer Science.
 But don't let that intimidate you! 😄

 I've explored different areas within tech, including:
-- data mining
+- Data mining
-- speech recognition
+- Speech recognition
-- machine learning
+- Machine learning
-- computer vision
+- Computer vision
+- Image processing

 I'm always eager to expand my knowledge and improve my skills.
 I try to share them with you whenever I can 💛.
 Of course, if there's no NDA contract or restrictions 😄